Axlfc/get-winget/README.md

 # get-winget
-Windows shell &amp; powershell script to install last version of winget, Window's default package manager, directly from the Windows shell itself.
+Windows shell &amp; powershell script to install version v1.0.11692 of winget, Window's default package manager, directly from the Windows shell itself.

 ### Install procedure:
 You may need to run the consoles with administrative privileges.